-Madre quietly opened in August 2019 in the former Feliciano site on Gilbert Street.
+Madre Lievito opened in August 2019 in the former Feliciano site on Gilbert Street.

 Step onto swish pink-marble tiles and move through blush-pink surrounds that slope up to an all-blue kitchen.
 There, a Madre (Virgin Mary) statue takes pride of place (alongside a second, which chef Ettore Bertonati bought to look over the kitchen).

-It’s from the same crew as Pizzateca, but the pies here have far more in common with the pizzas of Bertonati’s hometown Naples than Pizzateca’s “Oztalian” ones.
-The dough combines Tipo 00 flour, seawater (imported from the Mediterranean) and a sourdough starter – and its salt content is almost half of that in conventional dough.
-Then there’s the sauce – at Madre the sauce is canned San Marzano tomatoes, hand-crushed and salted – that’s it.
+It’s from the same crew as Pizzateca, but the pies here have more in common with the pizzas of Bertonati’s hometown Naples than Pizzateca’s “Oztalian” ones.
+The dough combines Tipo 00 flour, Tipo 1 wholegrain flour, seawater (imported from the Mediterranean) and a sourdough starter – and its salt content is almost half of that in conventional dough.
+Then there’s the sauce – at Madre Lievito (Italian for "mother dough") the sauce is canned San Marzano tomatoes, hand-crushed and salted – that’s it.
 What results is fresh, and acidic.

+The pizzas are minimally topped: choose between a classic marinara or margherita; a pork sausage and fried eggplant number; and more.
 The pizza montenara is something you won’t find at many other pizzerias around town.
 The dough is half-cooked in the deep-fryer, topped, then finished off in the Naples-imported wood oven (which also turns out sourdough made with seawater).
+Get it with Napoletana sauce, fior di latte and basil; slow cooked beef, onion and pecorino; or mortadella, ricotta and pistachio crumble.
 There’s also a single monthly pasta dish.

 The drinks list is a manageable one.
 Wines are Italian-made or Italian varietals, locally made, and all come by the glass and bottle.
-A chestnut pilsner is pouring from the beer-tap system, and the tight Italo-centric cocktail list leans on local spirits.
+And the tight Italo-centric cocktail list leans on local spirits.